paultopia/gobbledygook/content/pages/syllabus.md

 - Software Carpentry lesson on [making choices](http://swcarpentry.github.io/python-novice-inflammation/05-cond/index.html)

+For **Week 1 practice homework**, do the "Introduction" problems (click the introduction checkbox on the right of the screen) in the [HackerRank Python Domain](https://www.hackerrank.com/domains/python).

 ### Week 2

 Coverage: using Python to get access to other people's code, libraries.
 Accessing the filesystem and the internet from Python.
 Error handling.
 Strings.